 Fish traps may be used to augment gill netting and electrofishing efforts when necessary to maintain fish free conditions.
 If fish traps are used, they would be set in lake inlets and/or outlets to catch fish as they leave the lake to spawn.
-Fish traps are considered an installation in wilderness which is a 4(c) prohibited action.
+Fish traps are considered an installation in wilderness because they can be left unattended for an extended period of time, which is a 4(c) prohibited action.
 Fish traps are moderately successful in capturing fish.

 During the first field season, traps would be set during ice-out and removed in the fall.
 Following the first field season, the effectiveness of having the traps deployed throughout the entire ice-free season would be assessed.
 If the traps were not effective outside of the spring spawning season, than traps would only be deployed during the spring in subsequent years, otherwise, the traps would be deployed throughout the ice-free season until the site was restored.
-If the inlet or outlet stream is wider than the trap (1.6 ft / 0.5 m) than mesh arms made out of PVC pipe and aquaculture mesh would be used to construct a funnel between the trap and the stream bank.
+If the inlet or outlet stream is wider than the trap (1.6 ft / 0.5 m), then mesh arms made out of PVC pipe and aquaculture mesh would be used to construct a funnel between the trap and the stream bank.